Jkisakye/word_search/README.md

 I'm just testing how fast and efficiently I can generate the permutations and do comparisons

 Still in development.
-Subject to CARS blockers at the moment.
+Subject to CORS blockers at the moment.